 ~ Laverne Cox to PAPER Magazine

 The 48-year-old actress’s career blew up in 2013 when she acted as a transgender inmate, Sophia, in the hit TV series Orange Is the New Black.
 The next year, she was nominated for a Prime Time Emmy for her role in the show.

 For her Paper cover story, Laverne talks about what it is like to be a transgender woman in Hollywood, in America, and her responsibility as a trans rights activist.

 Here are 3 things Laverne Cox shared as a transgender woman…

 #1.
 To whom much is given, much is expected

-It has been a hard year for everyone in the world, and even more so for people with huge platforms.
-A platform like hers requests her voice on many key issues and at the moment, she feels exhausted but she can’t back down.
+It has been a hard year for everyone globally, and even more so for people with huge platforms.
+A platform like hers requests her voice on many key issues, and at the moment, she feels exhausted, but she can’t back down.
 Transgender woman.